grantharper/security-demo/README.md

 # Common Security Vulnerability Demo

-The purpose of this application is to illustrate some common security vulnerabilities in web applications.
+The purpose of this application is to illustrate a few common security vulnerabilities in web applications.
 Understanding how these exploits work is critical in being able to defend against them.

 ## Application Setup